Nixinova/Nouva/syntax.md

 - **Value declaration:** `val _identifier : _type = _expression;`
   - Specifying the type is optional.

+Variables are non-nullable by default.
+To mark a variable as nullable, add the `?` character to the end of the identifier.

 ## Reassignment

 Only variables declared with `var` may be reassigned.